Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 * `emptyDir`: erased at Pod deletion (non-persistent)
 * `hostPath`: path from the host machine (single node only).
 Is persistent with machine lifetime
 * `local`: local storage device mounted on nodes (persistent)
-* `nfs`,` iscsc`, `fc`: network file system (persistent)
+* `nfs`,` iscsi`, `fc`: network file system (persistent)
 * `secret`: used to pass sensitive information, such as passwords, to pods.
-Secretes can be stored in the Kubernetes API and mounted as files.
-Secretes volumes are backed by a tmpfs which is RAM-backed.
+Secrets can be stored in the Kubernetes API and mounted as files.
+Secret volumes are backed by a tmpfs which is RAM-backed.

 Persistent volumes come in two types:

 * static: volumes need to be explicitly created by a cluster admin
-* dynamic: a StorageClass is configured by the admin which then can created a specific volume on demand
+* dynamic: a StorageClass is configured by the admin which then can create a specific volume on demand

 A persistent volume claim is used to map volumes to pods.